minio/docs/source/operations/concepts.rst

 MinIO uses a hashing algorithm to confirm the integrity of an object.
 This algorithm automatically applies at the time of any ``GET`` request that calls an object.
-If an object becomes corrupted by bit rot, MinIO can automatically heal the object depending on the availability of parity shards for the object.
+If an object becomes corrupted by bit rot, MinIO can automatically :ref:`heal <minio-concepts-healing>` the object depending on the availability of parity shards for the object.

 While bit rot healing can be done during the routine checks of the :ref:`MinIO Scanner <minio-concepts-scanner>`, this function is off by default.
 Bit rot is a low risk, especially if an object has multiple shards spread across multiple disks.